 That’s not the case at all.
-True confidence is a biproduct of knowing our identity in Christ combined with vulnerability.
-True confidence means we accept that we’re imperfect, and know that we’re still lovable.
+True confidence is a biproduct of knowing our identity in Christ, combined with vulnerability.
+True confidence means we accept that we’re imperfect, and know that we’re still loved and lovable.
 Confidence also comes from knowing that every single human has their insecurities.
 No one is exempt.

 I’m going to give you a really powerful confidence booster tip.
 Change your attitude from self absorption and trying to prove yourself, to one of loving others.
 If you get good at this, I think you’ll actually notice a physiological change in your body’s stress level.
 While self absorption produces anxiety, a motivation to love brings peace and quiet confidence.

 So, look someone in the eye today and genuinely ask how they are.
 And sometime this week, do this with a guy.
 Get used to relating to guys on a level of authentic care.
 Trust me, they’ll feel your confidence and authenticity.